-30 June 2023 30 June 20 22 Number of shares ₹ lakhs Number of shares ₹ lakhs At the beginning and end of the year 14,926,261 1,492.63 14,926,261 1,492.63 b.
-Rights, preference and restriction attached to equity shares
+30 June 2024 30 June 20 23 Number of shares ₹ lakhs Number of shares ₹ lakhs At the beginning and end of the year 14,926,261 1,492.63 14,926,261 1,492.63

 The Company has a single class of equity shares.
 Accordingly, all equity shares rank equally with regard to dividends and share in the Company's residual assets.
 The equity shareholders are entitled to receive dividend as declared from time to time.
 The voting right of an equity shareholder on a poll (not on show of hands) is in proportion to its share of the paid-up equity capital of the Company.
 Voting right cannot be exercised in respect of shares on which any call or other sums presently payable have not been paid.